Skip to main content

 The System Failed And an Innocent Woman Paid the Price

-The Tragic Case of Bethany MaGee / Lawrence Reed and Why We Need To Change Civil Commitment Laws
+The Tragic Case of Bethany McGee, Lawrence Reed, and Why We Must Reform Civil Commitment Laws

 A 30-Year History of Violence That the System Ignored